electron/governance/README.md

 * They shall decide for themselves, and publicly post, their rules, e.g. how decisions are made, when meetings are held, and who may attend.
 * They shall [select](charter/rotating-chair-model.md#chair-terms-and-selection) a chair to [represent](charter/rotating-chair-model.md#chair-responsibilities) the group.
-* They shall keep meeting notes, including agenda items, discussion points, and outcomes for everyone to review.
 * They shall be collaborative and work [in good faith](charter/README.md#core-values) with other Working Groups.

 See [charter/README.md](./charter/README.md) for more information.